Temeteron/vector-coo-mult-array/README.md

 # vector-coo-mult-array
-Multiplication of a vecotor n*n in Coordinate Format(COO) with an array
+Multiplication of a vector n*n in Coordinate Format(COO) with an array

 Makefile commands